onurbagoren/Underwater_SLAM/README.md

 # UW_SLAM
+This is a final research project for NA 568/EECS 568/ROB 530 MOBILE ROBOTICS: METHODS & ALGORITHMS WINTER 2022 at the University of Michigan.
+The goal of this project is to utilize Graph Based SLAM for the dataset of an autonomous underwater vehicle navigating system in underwater cave.
+We have formulated the Graph SLAM problem using the GTSAM library with sensor measurements of DVL, depth and IMU as factors.
+Additionally, 6 traffic cones were used as ground truth to validate our results against the existing trajectory optimization methods.

 ## Setting up ROS
 - If you have Ubuntu 20.04 or Debian Buster, you can install ROS by following the link: http://wiki.ros.org/noetic/Installation/